Project Overview

 Impact

 Metrics show that users are actively engaging with the product and smoothly completing workflows.
-Additionally, reports indicate a decrease in trespassing incidents in properties where this technology is implemented.
+Additionally, reports indicate a reduction in trespassing incidents in properties where this technology is implemented.

 90%